nordeim/misc/PRD/README.md

 **Media & asset licensing**
 All hero videos and photos live in `/assets/` with accompanying license files.
 Ensure any image/video used in new content has a license record in `assets/licenses/`.

 ---

-### Want me to scaffold more?
-I can next create any of these artifacts on demand:
-- `CONTRIBUTING.md` + PR template ✅
-- `api/openapi.yaml` booking endpoint ✅
-- `docker-compose.dev.yml` for local dev ✅
-- GitHub Actions `ci.yml` snippet (Lighthouse + axe + Playwright) ✅

-Pick one (or say “all”) and I’ll generate it next.

----